convox/docs/docs/reference/rack-parameters.md

 ### ContainerDisk

 <div class="alert alert-info">
-Getting errors like <b>No space left on device</b>?
+Getting errors like <b>No space left on device</b> on your running applications (not builds)?
 You can extend the space on the device by increasing this parameter.
 </div>

 Default container disk size in GB.